The Children of Lir: A Fascinating Irish Legend

 The Swans of Lough Derravarragh

-They might be the reason that the legend of the Children of Lir still lives until this very day.
-Many of the Irish legends survived through the years and became popular among different generations over time, but very few are as well known and preserved as the Children of Lir.
-This could be thanks to the constant presence of swans in Ireland, acting as a reminder of the tragic tale.
+They might be why the legend of the Children of Lir still lives to this day.
+Many Irish legends survived through the years and became popular among different generations, but very few are as well known and preserved as the Children of Lir.

 The Sea of Moyle